scottmatheina/bosbot/readme.md

 $ sudo apt-get install python-requests

+If you get a SSL_ST_INIT error

+    do the following
+        $ apt-get --auto-remove --yes remove python-openssl
+        $ python -m pip install --user --upgrade cryptography
+        $ python -m pip install pyOpenSSL --user this should fix the requests error

 Install python-telegram-bot
     https://github.com/python-telegram-bot/python-telegram-bot

     The code can be ran from local or remote server, but once you have a working script, you'll want to run it on a server to keep it active all the time.
     Doesn't matter where, but I use Ubuntu 18.04 LTS for this project, so probably want to stick to that, so all the instruction work out for you.

 Add systemd service

 Create bot.service